 What is a Trademark?

-A TRADEMARK is either a word, phrase, symbol
+A trademark is either a word, phrase, symbol

 or design, or combination of words, phrases,